What is discoid eczema?

-Discoid eczema, also known as nummular dermatitis, is a common type of dermatitis in which there are round or oval blistered or dry skin lesions.
-Discoid eczema can occur at any age and affects males and females equally.
+Discoid eczema, also known as nummular dermatitis, is a common type of eczema / dermatitis, in which there are round or oval, blistered or dry, skin lesions.

 What is the cause of discoid eczema?

 The cause of discoid eczema is unknown.
-There are dry and wet types.
+Some cases are associated with Staphylococcus aureus infection.

-- Minor skin injury such as an insect bite or a burn may start it off.
+- Localised injury such as scratch, insect bite or thermal burn

 - Dry skin

 Who gets discoid eczema?

 Discoid eczema can affect children and adults.
 It is slightly more prevalent in adult males than females.
 In males over the age of 50 years, there is an association with chronic alcoholism.